Symplectic/vivo-harvester-v2/README.md

 3. In the dialog, click the "+" icon at the top of the tree on the left.
 Choose 'Application'
 4. On the right, change the name to 'ElementsFetchAndTranslate'
 5. Set the main class to: uk.co.symplectic.vivoweb.harvester.app.ElementsFetchAndTranslate
+6. Set the VM options to: -Xms256m -Xmx10g -server -d64 -XX:+UseParallelOldGC -XX:+DisableExplicitGC -XX:+UseAdaptiveGCBoundary -XX:-UseGCOverheadLimit -XX:SurvivorRatio=16 -Xnoclassgc -XX:ParallelGCThreads=3
 7. Set working directory to: <project dir>/elements-harvester
 8. Save this configuration (click OK).

 When doing this you may additionally wish to set the *Program Arguments* value to make the code run with --full, --skipgroups or --reprocess.

+Note : The -Xms and -Xmx options configured in the VM options settings relate to the amount of ram being assigned to the Java VM.
+This should ideally be a large amount (see Performance Considerations section).
+       with the configuration above, the VM can consume up to 10Gb of RAM.

 You should now be able to run and/or debug the Elements harvester.